 Transactive resource management coordinates resource supply and use between any two Parties using markets that trade instruments based on time.
 Transactive energy applies Transactive Resource Management [TRM] to energy markets.

+TRM is a means to allocate resources including the delivery of commodities including but not limited to electrical energy, electrical power, natural gas, and thermal energy such as steam, hot water, or chilled water.
 The initial research in TRM used a market to allocate heat from a single furnace within a commercial building.
 A resource is defined as a tradable commodity whose value depends on price, location, and time of delivery [EMIX].
 TRM balances supply and demand over time using automated voluntary transactions between market participants.

-TRM is a means to allocate resources including the delivery of commodities including but not limited to electrical energy, electrical power, natural gas, and thermal energy such as steam, hot water, or chilled water.

 Transactable energy resources also include the capability to deliver resources, such as transmission line capacity, flow-rate capacity, and network bandwidth.

 TRM applied to energy is commonly referred to as Transactive Energy (TE), although the resource managed might be energy, power, frequency, voltage, or other characteristic.
 We use “Energy” and “Power” interchangeably in this specification.